 Remake Learning Days includes free events that welcome the public into schools, museums, libraries, afterschool programs, community centers, universities, media labs, tech startups, and more.

-In 2019, Remake Learning Days began its spread across America, and in 2021, it will take root in over 15 regions.
+In 2019, Remake Learning Days began its spread across America, and in 2021, it took root in over 15 regions.
 Find out more at remakelearningdays.org.